microsoft/rats/rats-devtools/docs/.drafts/legacy-docs/planning-and-design/scenarios/optimizing_allocation.md

 ## Intro

-A pipepline is a multi-DAG where each node holds a processor, and edges represent data that needs to flow from the output of one node to the inputs of another.
+A pipeline is a multi-DAG where each node holds a processor, and edges represent data that needs to flow from the output of one node to the inputs of another.

 We need to allocate each node to a compute instance (e.g. AKS node / pod).